-We work with mid-fire stoneware because of its durability and its exceptional range of glaze character.
-Unlike painting, glazing is a chemical reaction that happens under heat and can react differently every time.
-Though we strive to create the most perfect shapes and finishes possible, this artisanal process makes each piece unique, and our ceramics show small evidences of the handwork that goes into them—a quality that we value.
-We produce in small batches, each kiln load with its own set of subtle details, color variations and character.
-We carefully match pairs so that they partner well together.
+We chose mid-fire stoneware as our primary medium because of its durability and its exceptional range of glaze character.
+Unlike painting, glazing is a chemical reaction of organic minerals under heat that begets subtle differences every time.
+This hands-on process makes each of our lamps unique.
+We produce in small batches, each kilnload with its own set of nuanced details, color variations and character.
+Taking this into account, we carefully match lamp pairs so they partner well together.

 Our Core Glazes

-To achieve the subtle finish of Fossil Gray, we apply multiple glazes in sequence, carefully firing the vessel.
+To achieve the refined finish of Fossil Gray, we apply multiple glazes in sequence before firing the vessel.
 This can yield a vertical striation reminiscent of a Scandinavian hare's fur or a more even, speckled surface.
 The range is shown below.

-Obsidian is a rich black satin glaze with a crystalline texture.
+Obsidian is a rich black satin glaze with a subtle sheen to its surface.

-White Quartz has a subtle crackle and an almost crystaline eggshell quality.
+White Quartz is a satin glaze with an almost crystalline eggshell quality.

 Our Charcoal is a rich dark gray with a quiet hint of sage.
 The glaze treatment at the top of each lamp body results in a range of beautiful textures and draping qualities.

 Pigeon is a plush celadon/gray with a glossy surface.
-The top break of cylindrical forms and the base of some vessel forms take on a warm honey color before easing into the celadon of the main body.
-Each firing offers varying nuanced details, from solid color to lightly speckled patterns.
+The top break on cylindrical forms and the base of some vessel forms often take on a warm honey color before easing into the celadon of the main body.
+Each firing offers varying nuanced details, from solid color to light speckling.

 Special Surface Finishes

-We offer three wood varieties: Walnut, Ebonized Walnut and White Oak.
+We offer four hardwood varieties: Driftwood, White Oak, Walnut and Ebonized Walnut.
 All of our wood components are locally milled and meticulously hand-turned and finished.
-We seal each piece carefully to ensure that we preserve the wood’s character and integrity.
+We seal each piece to preserve the wood’s character and integrity.
+Driftwood is our newest finish, a pale gray-washed oak with a matte surface.
 Our White Oak has an even, consistent grain.
 Walnut exhibits a rich color and wide range of grain pattern and tone.
 Ebonized Walnut is a deep satin black that underscores the wood’s texture.
 All three make our lamps unique.
-We carefully match wood components when building pairs or multiple lamp orders.
+We carefully match wood components when building pairs or multiple-lamp orders.

-We use the finest metal hardware on our lamps.
-Every solid brass component is painstakingly hand-turned and finished in one of two finishes: Satin Brass or solid matte Blackened Brass.
+We use the highest quality UL-Listed lamp sockets and solid brass stock.
+Every brass component including the lamp socket is hand-turned and finished in one of two finishes: Satin Brass or matte Blackened Brass.